markshannon/New-C-API-for-Python/DesignPrinciples.md

 ## API and ABI equivalence

-All code written to the API will continue to work on future versions of Python.
+All code written to the API will continue to work on future versions of Python without recompilation.
+Recompilation using newer versions may be more efficient, but code compiled to older versions of the API will continue to work.
-The API may include inline functions and macros, but those must call into the ABI at some level.

-The API is defined by the header file ``PyAPI.h``.

 ## API stability